Amarna Miller

-Amarna Miller (born 29 October 1990) is a Spanish YouTuber and former adult film actress, producer, director, and writer.
+Amarna Miller (born 29 October 1990) is a Spanish YouTuber and former pornographic film actress, producer, director, and writer.

-Miller, whose stage name comes from an extensive ancient Egyptian archaeological site Amarna and the American novelist, short story writer and essayist Henry Miller, graduated in fine arts from the European University of Madrid.
+Miller, whose stage name is a combination of the extensive ancient Egyptian archaeological site Amarna and the surname of the American novelist, short story writer and essayist Henry Miller, graduated in fine arts from the European University of Madrid.

 Career

 Miller joined the adult film industry at 19 years of age, operating her own film production company called Omnia-X for five years.
 She has appeared in the magazines PlayGround and Primera Línea and on the Orgasmatrix website.

 Despite being a supporter of feminist pornography, she acknowledges that she works in "an industry made by and for men" and that "if I only shot feminist porn, I would not pay half a bill."
 She is an advocate for ethical pornography but states that rights of adult actors are not respected in most jurisdictions outside the United States.

 She was featured as spokeswoman and protagonist in a controversial promotional spot for the Erotic Salon of Barcelona 2016.
 The advertisement, called Patria and awarded a Silver Lion at the Cannes Lions festival, criticizes Spanish double standards and ends with the phrase: "We live in a disgustingly hypocritical country, but some of us do not give up".

-In 2016, she was featured in a pornographic music video along with actor Sylvan produced by the Spanish rock and roll group Novedades Carminha entitled Ritmo En La Sangre.
-The video was available from their website and XVideos.
+In 2016, she was featured in a pornographic music video along with actor Sylvan produced by the Spanish rock and roll group Novedades Carminha entitled "Ritmo En La Sangre".
+The video was available on their website and XVideos.

 In 2017, she starred in her first feature film entitled Contigo no, bicho, directed by Álvaro Alonso and Miguel Ángel Jiménez, which premiered at the Málaga Film Festival.
 In September of that year, she was injured in a motorcycle accident in Puerto Princesa, Palawan, in the Philippines, sustaining multiple injuries that necessitated surgery and a blood transfusion.

 She stopped shooting pornography in 2017 to pursue other opportunities.
 She has since acknowledged the stigma she faces due to her past sex work.